WestPeakResearch/WestPeakWebsite/src/content/Team/Adib-Vahedi/index.md

 ---
 type: "team"
 name: "Adib Vahedi"
-degree: "Bachelor of Commerce - General | Year 2"
+degree: "Bachelor of Commerce - General | Year 3"
-position: "Junior Analyst"
+position: "Senior Analyst"
 management: "False"
 research: ["SFIX_Adib_Vahedi.pdf"]
 headshot: adib.jpg

 ---

-Adib is a second-year Commerce student intending on specializing in Finance.
-He is passionate about finance and joined WestPeak to further his understanding of the capital markets and build meaningful relationships.
+Adib is a third-year Commerce student.
+He is passionate about finance and joined WestPeak in second-year to further his understanding of the capital markets and build meaningful relationships.

+This past summer, Adib completed an internship on Sandstorm Gold's Corporate Development team in Vancouver and is doing a Fall internship at National Bank on their Investment Banking team in Vancouver.

-Outside of WestPeak, you'll find Adib flying a plane, exploring the outdoors and running around on the Rugby team at UBC!
+Outside of WestPeak, you'll find Adib flying a plane, exploring the outdoors and working long hours.